Snapstromegon/hoeser.dev/src/blog/2022-01-27-rki-dashboard.md

 ---
 title: Opinion on the RKI COVID19 dashboard
 abstract: |
-  The Rober Koch Institut (RKI) in germany provides a dashboard via ArcGIS to provide an overview over the current state of COVID in the country.
+  The Robert Koch Institut (RKI) in germany provides a dashboard via ArcGIS to provide an overview over the current state of COVID in the country.
   I have some opinion on this from a web dev point of view.
 date: 2022-01-27
 tags: